nju-cn-course/nju-network-labs/content/ch01/switchyard.md

 ## Install Switchyard

 You can find instructions [here](https://gitee.com/shellqiqi/switchyard), the repository of Switchyard on Gitee.
 A quick note here for Ubuntu.
+Notice that Switchyard needs python 3.6+ .

 If you can't find the folder `switchyard` in your home dictionary, you need to get the source code of Switchyard.